Final report for SW19-909

 The pilot VRI study that was initiated on an Idaho field in 2016 showed a 25% irrigation water savings, reduced variation but similar total yield compared to those expected under uniform irrigation.

-To expand the existing pilot study, three VRI research and demonstration sites are being established across Southern Idaho (Twin Falls, Pocatello, and Rexburg).
-The Pocatello, ID location will expand on the pilot study and will be led by our producer representative, who utilizes a VRI system on a field in a potato-wheat rotation.
+To expand the existing pilot study, three VRI research and demonstration sites were established across Southern Idaho (Twin Falls, Pocatello, and Rexburg) in 2019-2021.
+The Pocatello, ID location expanded on the pilot study and will be led by our producer representative, who utilizes a VRI system on a field in a potato-wheat rotation.

 Here are reports for each of the three sites: